Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Computing large -popular matchings

 \begin{claim} If there is a maximal matching of size $k$ in $G$, then there is a \wpop\ matching of size at least $\frac{5}{2}n-k$ in $I'$. \end{claim} \begin{claimproof} Let $M$ be such a matching of $G$.
 Extend it to a matching $M'$ of $I'$ as follows.
 For each $i\in [n]$, such that $w_i$ is unmatched in $M$, add $(w_i,w_i')$.
 Let $\{ u_{i_1},\dots ,u_{i_{n-k}}\}$ be the unmatched agents in $U$ by $M$.
 Then, we add the edges $(u_{i_j},u_j'),(z_j,z_j')$ for $j\in [n-k]$.
 As $n-k\le \frac{n}{2}$, we can do this.
 Finally, if $n-k<\frac{n}{2}$, then for each $n-k<j\le \frac{n}{2}$ we add $(u_j',z_j)$.
 Clearly $|M'|=(n-k)+k+2(n-k)+(\frac{n}{2}-(n-k))=\frac{5}{2}n-k$.

 We show that $M'$ is \wpop.
-From the fact that $M$ is inclusionwise maximal, we get that the only blocking edges to $M'$ are the edges $(u_j',z_j)$, $j\in [n-k]$.
+From the fact that $M$ is inclusion-wise maximal, we get that the only blocking edges to $M'$ are the edges $(u_j',z_j)$, $j\in [n-k]$.
 Therefore, these are the only possible $(-1,-1)$ voting edges in another matching.

 Suppose that a matching $N'$ dominates $M'$.
-Take the components of the symmetric difference $N'\triangle M'$.
+Consider the components of the symmetric difference $N'\triangle M'$.
 Then, there is a component such that within this component, $N'$ also dominates $M'$.
 In such a component, there must be an edge $e$ of $N'$, such that both of its endpoints vote with $-1$.
 As we have seen, such an edge must be $(u_j',z_j)$, for some $j\in [n-k]$.
-As for a vertex $z_j$, his only other neighbor is $z_j'$, which is a leaf vertex, we get that at most two such edges can be in any component and the component cannot be a cycle.
+As for a vertex $z_j$, its only other neighbor is $z_j'$, which is a leaf vertex, we get that at most two such edges can be in any component, and the component cannot be a cycle.
 Also, if $(u_j',z_j)\in N'$, then $z_j'$ is unmatched in $N'$, but is matched in $M'$, so such edges can only be in components in $M'\triangle N'$, where they are adjacent to an $M'$-edge, whose other endpoint is only covered by $M'$.